 Originally titled, “How I Didn’t Die,” April wrote about her experience for Scary Mommy.
 In an open letter to those who are still tanning, she addresses many of the reasons people continue to mistakenly believe tanning is a safe habit.
 Links to her work can be found on her blog, Donuts, Lamps, and an Orange Tabby Cat.

-Click here to see all of April’s posts and entries on SkinCancer.net.
+Click here to read all of April’s articles on SkinCancer.net!